home

 Vine Cottage, Woodgreen, Fordingbridge.
 1999

-I adopted an approach which resulted in a thoroughly modern interpretation of a thatched structure which still relates to the original 16th century cottage it complements.
+I adopted an approach which resulted in a thoroughly modern interpretation of a thatched structure which still relates to the original cottage it complements.

 Several commissions were received as a result of complete client satisfaction with the finished product.